Toit blocks#

 'ing something to the list which corresponds to visiting each element of the list.

-Calling functions with named block parameters#
+Calling functions with named block parameters

 Block parameters can also be named.
-This is indicated in the function signature by enclosing the named parameter in brackets [ ]
+This is indicated in the function signature

-(the same as for other block parameters).
+parameters).
 For instance, the signature of Map.remove

 is